apache/servicecomb-website/_posts/2017-09-16-saga-design.md

 ## Request Data Structure of Saga
 In our case, flight booking, car rental, and hotel reservation have no dependency among each other at all and they can be processed in parallel.
-However, it's more user friendly for our customers to only charge their credit cards once, when all the bookings are done successfully.
+However, it\'s more user friendly for our customers to only charge their credit cards once, when all the bookings are done successfully.
 That means the transactions of the four services look like the graph below.

 ![Transactions]({{ site.url }}{{ site.baseurl }}/assets/images/saga.transactions.png){: .align-center}